goodshuffle/goodshuffle-developer-site/content/docs/setup/showit.md

 From the site tab:

 1. Click the page where you injected the header in the first step
-2. Click the "Page" tab
+2. Click the Page tab
 3. Click on the three dots to the right of the page name
 4. Select Add New Canvas
 5. Select the "Wishlist" component (which we created in the above step)
-6. Click "Add" in the bottom right
+6. Click Add in the bottom right

 ### Add a Gallery to the Page

 Remain on the Page tab:

 1. Click the three dots to the right of the page name
-2. Select "Add Blank Canvas"
+2. Select Add Blank Canvas
-3. Double Click "New Canvas" and rename to Gallery
+3. Double Click New Canvas and rename to Gallery
 4. Click on the Gallery Canvas
 5. Click inside the page on the blue button labelled "Gallery"
+6. Give this new Gallery Canvas a height of 800px on the right side of the screen.
-6. Embed HTML.
+7. Embed HTML.
 This is exactly the same as the process described in Create Wishlist Canvas above
-7. Paste the following snippet into the popup
+8. Paste the following snippet into the popup

 ```
 <gspro-item-gallery></gspro-item-gallery>
 ```

+8. Make sure to resize your gallery iframe to fit your page.
+You can either drag and drop the corners of the blue box containing your gallery, or change the numerical values on the right side of the screen.

 On the left hand Page tab, drag your Wishlist canvas so that it is **below** the Gallery canvas.